syllerim/TMDb-React-Native/README.md

 npm start
 ```

-- On another tab in your terminal run
+- On another tab in your terminal run the command you need depending on the platform you want to use.

 ```
  react-native run-ios